 - Are you seeking more balance and self-care in your life, but find it hard to do on your own?

-With an anticipated completion of certification of my 200 hr. psychotherapeutic yoga certification in January 2018, I offer a creative, gentle, and scientifically-backed method to literally move your way into wellness and healing.
+With certification in a 200 hr. psychotherapeutic yoga program, I offer a creative, gentle, and scientifically-backed method to literally move your way into wellness and healing.

 Click here to read why the American Psychological Association recommends psychotherapeutic yoga.

-- Non-intimidating, individualized practice designed with consideration of your history, physical limitations, and current emotional state
+- Non-intimidating practice designed with specific consideration of your history, physical limitations, and current emotional state

-- Builds acceptance, mindfulness skills, patience, distress tolerance, and self-compassion
+- Build acceptance, mindfulness skills, patience, distress tolerance, and self-compassion

-- Creates an internal sense of safety, so you can trust yourself, others, and live life with more ease
+- Create an internal sense of safety, so you can trust yourself, others, and live life more at ease

-- Alters the nervous system to reduce anxiety, depression, PTSD symptoms
+- Alter your nervous system to reduce anxiety, depression, PTSD symptoms

-- Allows for healing and relief when talking about current problems or past experiences is too overwhelming
+- Allow for healing and relief when talking about current problems or past experiences is too overwhelming

 - Helpful for improving overall wellness (emotional, mental, and physical)

-I can also offer meditation instruction or infuse it into therapy by sharing techniques, education, and with actually guiding you through various mindful meditation practices.
+I can also offer meditation instruction or infuse it into therapy by sharing techniques, education, and by actually guiding you through various mindful meditation practices.

 - Regular practice of meditation can literally change your parts of your brain that contribute to anxiety/stress, decision-making, focus, and memory